gautamgc17/Chat-Bot/README.md

 # Chat-Bot

 ## Objective
 Create a conversational interface to collect user information.
-The chat agents should guide users naturally and persuade them to provide information.
+The chat agent should guide users naturally and persuade them to provide information.

 ## Features
-Designed a coherent conversation flow to collect Name, Email, Phone Number, Address, Date of Birth, and Education, using OpenAI language model: GPT-4 for chat responses and to implement multiple roles like "Introduction Agent," "Information Gathering Agent," "Validation Agent," and "Formatting Agent."
+Designed a coherent conversation flow to collect Name, Email, Phone Number, Address, Date of Birth, and Education of the user.
+Used OpenAI's language model: GPT-4 for chat responses and to implement multiple roles like "Introduction Agent," "Information Gathering Agent," "Validation Agent," and "Formatting Agent."

 ## Prerequisites
 Before running the application, you'll need the following: